 Speech Therapy

 Speech therapy plays a critical role in the overall rehabilitation program.
 The American Stroke Association estimates that nearly 800,000 people have a stroke each year.
 After a stroke, approximately 65% of patients have swallowing problems (Cohen et al., 2016, p.
-400) and six months later, nearly half of those may still experience dysphasia, aphasia, and apraxia.
+400), and six months later, nearly half of those may still experience dysphasia, aphasia, and apraxia.

 Typically, speech therapy begins in the hospital during acute care when swallowing is assessed, continues during rehabilitation, and is part of long-term care if needed.
 Rehabilitative speech therapy assesses the cognitive-communication abilities of patients that are related to trauma from injuries and accidents.
-Repetitive, consistent speech therapy is crucial during stroke recovery to help the brain make important connections.
+Repetitive, consistent speech therapy is crucial during stroke recovery to help the brain make essential connections.

 When a stroke, clinically called a cerebrovascular accident (CVA), causes damage to different areas of the brain, speech centers are affected in the majority of people.
 Strokes in the left hemisphere typically affect speech and the right side of the body.
 There are different types of strokes: